 "Just Remember this...Mig Welding Aluminum exaggerates everything that can go wrong migging steel!.. "

-"Push when you can.
-Dead nuts straight in works too!.. "
+"Push whenever you can.
+Dead nuts straight in works too!..pulling causes soot"

-For Mig Welding aluminum.....You really need a spool gun.
+For Mig Welding aluminum.....You most often need a spool gun.

 In this video, you can see that when mig welding aluminum, the weld puddle is pushed and not pulled.
 You can also notice the cleaning action of the arc around the edges of the weld puddle that breaks up the aluminum oxide and allows the puddle to wet in to the base metal.
 There are several aluminum mig welding techniques that work ok, but the one used in the video is just a slow steady motion.